brenborbs/reactblogjun2019/README.md

 ## React Blog June 2019 with Graphql and MongoDB

+This is a fullstack Recipe App using React, NodeJS, ExpressJS, Apollo and Graphql Back-end started!

 To run the app:

 - npm run server , to run node.js backend

-This is a fullstack Recipe App using React, NodeJS, ExpressJS, Apollo and Graphql Back-end started!
+- npm run dev, to run both server and client

 1st commit: Project Set-up